 Turku Castle is a perfect pit-stop for modern-day princes and princesses.
 The castle, built in the 1280s, oozes Scandinavian history with its whitewashed walls and cobblestone corridors.
 The castle was constructed when Finland was still governed by Sweden, and many nobilities with their local armies have dwelled here.
 Now, there are dozens of great halls and small nooks to discover as well as exhibitions on the history of the castle and Turku itself.
 In the big courtyard, you’ll also find a coffee shop to rest your feet after the castle tour.

 River Aura in Turku

-Coffee Shop, Restaurant, Pub, Fish and Chip Shop, Finnish, Irish, European, Italian, $$$
+Fish and Chip Shop, Pub, Restaurant, Coffee Shop, Finnish, Irish, European, Italian

 Turku Archipelago Trail is a popular attraction for both Finns and foreigners alike.
 The 250-kilometre trail can be done by car or a bicycle.
 The trail begins from Turku, where you can enjoy city life before setting to the remote islands.
 The islands themselves are a tranquil sanctuary of natural beauty and the calm Scandi lifestyle.
 Before setting out on your journey, be sure to check the ferry timetables between the islands.
 There are also many local tourist offices to assist you with the schedules.

 Discover Finnish design in the heart of Turku.
 PUF Design Market showcases over 20 Finnish brands from newcomers to internationally renowned old-timers.
 Many of the brands are ecological, and each month PUF highlights a different fashion brand.
 PUF also organises fashions shows and concerts in its space.
 PUF is located just a few blocks away from Turku’s central Market Square.